springernature/frontend-playbook/security/secure-markup.md

 ## Use Subresource Integrity

 Often we serve assets such as JavaScript or CSS files via [CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/)'s for performance reasons.
-But what if that resource is corrupted, on the CDN or over the network?
+But what if that resource is corrupted, either on the CDN or over the network?

-Files served via CDN's (or your own asset servers) are high-priority targets for attackers as they enable them to inject payloads into many sites with just one breach.
+Files served via CDN's (or your own asset servers) are high-priority targets for attackers, because they enable attackers to inject [payloads](https://en.wikipedia.org/wiki/Payload_(computing)#Security) into many sites with just one breach.

 Subresource Integrity protects against corrupted resource files by instructing the browser to generate a base64-encoded cryptographic hash of the file, and comparing that hash to a hash we specify in the markup.
 If the hashes don't match, the browser doesn't parse the loaded file.

+This may sound complicated but it's actually easy to do!

 Example markup (from the [MDN article on Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)):
 ```